SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/seasonalitytests.md

 14. In the second version of this test the regression is performed on an automatically identified ARIMA model instead of ARIMA (0,1,1)(0,0,0).
 The test statistics checks if the seasonal dummies are jointly statistically insignificant.
-The test statistics checks if the seasonal dummies are jointly statistically insignificant.
-    When this hypothesis is rejected, it is assumed that the deterministic seasonality is present and the test's results are displayed in green.
+    When this hypothesis is rejected, it is assumed that deterministic seasonality is present and the test's results are displayed in green.